Muhammadiyah University of Yogyakarta: History

-Prof. Dr. Kahar Muzakkir began throwing ideas about the need the establishment of University of Muhammadiyah.
+Kahar Muzakkir began throwing ideas about the need the establishment of University of Muhammadiyah.
 When the Central Leadership Muhammadiyah Teaching Council inaugurated the Faculty of Teacher Training and Education in Yogyakarta on November 18, 1960, its founding charter explicitly included it as part of the Guidance and Counseling, University of Muhammadiyah.

-In March 1981, through the hard struggle of Muhammadiyah activists such as Drs.
-H. Mustafa Kamal Pasha, Drs.
-M. Alfian Darmawam, Hoemam Zainal, S.H., Brig.
+In March 1981, through the hard struggle of Muhammadiyah activists such as H. Mustafa Kamal Pasha, M. Alfian Darmawam, Hoemam Zainal, S.H., Brig.
 TNI.
 (Ret.)
-Drs.
 H. Bakri Shahid, Azhar KHAhmad Basir, MA, Ir.H.M.
-Dasron Hamid, M.Sc., HM Daim Saleh, Prof. Dr. H. Amien Rais, M.A., H.M.H.
-Mawardi, Drs.
-H. Hasan Basri, Drs.
-H. Abdul Rosyad Sholeh, Zuber Kohari, Ir.
+Dasron Hamid, M.Sc., HM Daim Saleh, H. Amien Rais, M.A., H.M.H.
+Mawardi, H. Hasan Basri, H. Abdul Rosyad Sholeh, Zuber Kohari, Ir.
 H. Basit Wahid, H Tubin Sakiman.
 Their persistent search for students was supported by the chairman of the UMY, KH A. R. Fakhrudin and chairman of Muhammadiyah Yogyakarta Region H. Mukhlas Abror.
 It formally established Muhammadiyah University of Yogyakarta, which evolved to the present.